teodutu/operating-systems/content/chapters/compute/lab/README.md

 Note that in order for the processes to share the `sums` dictionary, it is not created as a regular dictionary, but using the `Manager` module.
 This module provides some special data structures that are allocated in **shared memory** so that all processes can access them.
 You can learn more about shared memory and its various implementations [in the Arena section](#shared-memory).

+#### TODO: sum-array with "shared: `sum`

+- threads can modify it
+- processes can't
+- reference TLS and shared memory.

 ### Conclusion